thomasyu888/quickstart-eks-cdk-python/README.md

     - Cluster Autoscaler
     - Bastion
     - Metrics Server
-    - CloudWatch Container Insights for Metrics and Logs
-        - With a log retention of 7 days
+    - CloudWatch Container Insights for Metrics and Logs (with a log retention of 7 days)
     - Security Groups for Pods for network firewalling
     - Secrets Manager CSI Driver (for Secrets Manager Integration)
 1. The Cloud Native Community [cdk.json.community](https://github.com/aws-quickstart/quickstart-eks-cdk-python/blob/main/cluster-bootstrap/cdk.json.community) - replace the `cdk.json` file with this file (making it cdk.json instead) and get: